-These free Sunday school printables and visuals can be used with my free Sunday school curriculum or as supplements to your own lessons.
-Feel free to print and use for your personal or classroom use.
+These Sunday school printables and visuals can be used with my Sunday school curriculum or as supplements to your own lessons.
+Feel free to print for your personal or classroom use only.

-I like to use printed visuals as I am teaching each lesson and then post them in the classroom so that kids can look at them throughout the quarter/year and remember what we have learned.
-Actually, if you use my lesson plans, you will see I usually build the posting of these right into the Bible lesson.
+I like to use printed visuals as I am teaching and then post them in the classroom so kids can see them throughout the quarter or year and be reminded of what we have learned.
+Actually, if you use my lesson plans, you will see I usually build the posting of visuals right into the Bible lesson.
 Since kids like to be chosen to put things on the board, you can use it as a way to reward active listeners. :-)

 Sunday school printables reinforce learning and also provide for easy review.
 And anything worth teaching once is worth reviewing multiple times.

 Due to the high cost of ink for my printer, even if visuals are colored, I often print them in "grayscale" or black ink only on brightly colored paper.
 The paper brightens up the classroom without the need for colored ink.

 As I add Sunday school printables and visuals to this page, I plan to organize them according to the curriculum with which they are associated.

 Below these "general" Sunday school printables, links are organized according to curriculum title.

 Click on the picture below to access a PDF file of pages to print and make this chart of Jesus' miracles.
 The chart has headings indicating Jesus' power over disease, nature, demons, and death.
 It also contains columns which show where in each Gospel book to find the account described.

 In our classes we have 5 basic rules we go over with the kids each week, right before the Bible Lesson.
 We call these our "CLASS PROMISES."
 You will find these here.